t-gebauer/convex-hull/README.md

 ### Usage
 - run the application
+  - download release and run `java -jar filename.jar`
-  - import eclipse project -> run
+  - or import eclipse project -> run
   - or execute the java code any other way...
 - drag and drop files from `res/` onto the window
 - enjoy the animation